area map calendar

 The centerpiece of the half-mile corridor is indie music’s ground zero: The Beachland Ballroom.
 Located inside a former Croatian social hall, this music club is a haven for music ranging from alt rock and psychedelic funk to rockabilly and EDM.

-Waterloo’s devotion to music flows into its nearly 50 locally owned businesses including vinyl record shops Music Saves and Blue Arrow Records.
+Waterloo’s devotion to music flows into its nearly 50 locally owned businesses including vinyl record shop Blue Arrow Records.
 You can also scope Cleveland's music history through photography at Space: ROCK Gallery.

 Original art is on display within the walls of the experimental Maria Neil Art Project, inside the lofts of emerging artists at Waterloo Arts, and amidst Mother Nature at the Waterloo Sculpture Garden.

-Get your grub and suds on at Citizen Pie (pizza), Callaloo Cafe (Caribbean), Millard Fillmore Presidential Library (craft beer and live tunes--seriously), Packy Malley’s (craft beer) and old-school sausage shop Raddell’s.
+Get your grub and suds on at Citizen Pie, Callaloo Cafe, Millard Fillmore Presidential Library and old-school sausage shop, Raddell’s.

 E. 185th St.